|

 Rather than dealing directly with each individual author or right holder,

-and quickly obtained.
-In recent years, the development of “one stop shops”,
+quickly obtained.
+In recent years, the development of “one stop shops”, bringing

-bringing together various collective management societies that can easily
+together various collective management societies that can easily and quickly

-and quickly deliver authorizations is considered to be particularly useful
+deliver authorizations is considered to be particularly useful for multimedia

-for multimedia productions that require a wide variety of authorizations.
+productions that require a wide variety of authorizations.
+Dealing with

 copyright office.

-published on the Internet are in the public domain and may therefore be widely
+works published on the Internet are in the public domain and may therefore be

 protected by copyright or related rights, ranging from musical compositions, to